Name-Kompsky/tripos/README.md

 * Field Theory
 * Galois Theory

+And some (very incomplete) sporadic notes:
+* Dynamical Systems
+* Integrable Systems
+* Graph Theory
+* Automata and Formal Languages

 ## Usage
-header.tex is put in the root directory and symlinked to all subdirectories.
-To compile use `lualatex` due to `unicode-math` package used.
+`header.tex` and `logo.jpg` are put in the root directory and symlinked to all subdirectories.
+To compile use `lualatex`.

 ## Reporting an issue
 If you notice a mistake, want to suggest an advice or have any issue in general, please create an issue on GitHub or contact me by [email](mailto:qk206@cam.ac.uk) or by any other means.